-Austin Morgan enters his first year as the volunteer assistant coach at East Carolina, a position he accepted on Oct.
+Austin Morgan just wrapped up his second year as the volunteer assistant coach at East Carolina, a position he accepted on Oct.
 17, 2012.

 Prior to working with the Diamond Devils, Morgan was a student assistant coach at CofC for one season where he worked alongside current ECU Associate Head Coach Dan Roszel.
 The Cougars received an at-large bid and No. 2 seed at the NCAA Tournament advancing to the 2010 Myrtle Beach Regional Championship Game before falling to No. 4 national seed Coastal Carolina, 11-10.
 The Cougars ended the season ranked 27th in the final National Collegiate Baseball Writers Association poll.

 As a member of Monte Lee's staff, he worked with the Cougars' catchers and assisted with hitting instruction.
 His 2010 squad led the Southern Conference in 10 offensive categories and ranked among the national leaders in home runs (5th/105), scoring (7th/9.1), runs (8th/576), doubles (9th/160), walks (14th/298), slugging percentage (15th/.539) and hits (21st/732).

 Morgan mentored five all-conference performers including 2010 SoCon Player-of-the-Year and ABCA Third-Team All-American Matt Leeds, who led the conference in home runs (21) and RBI (88).
 Outfielders Cole Rakar and Jose Rodriguez along with catcher Rob Kral joined Leeds as first-team selections.
 Rakar produced a solid season leading the Cougars and ranking among the national leaders in runs (13th/76), hits (14th/102) and doubles (15th/26).